shawntabrizi/substrate-collectables-workshop/1/viewing-a-structure.md

 ## Viewing a Kitty

-Finally, we can go into the **Chain State** tab, and view our stored kitty object.
+Finally, we can go into the **Chain State** app and view our stored kitty object.
 Select:

 ```
 kittyStorage > ownedKitty(AccountId): Kitty